Flexible MIMO for Future Wireless Communications: Which Flexibilities are Possible?: Introduction

 By utilizing the flexible MIMO technology, some major benefits can be achieved: \textbf{\emph{1) Strengthened macro and micro diversity}}: The flexible MIMO technology can significantly strengthen both the macro and micro diversity.
 The macro diversity can be enhanced by novel network topologies, such as the cell-free network \cite{10422885} or pinching antenna system (PASS) \cite{liu2025pinching}.
 The micro diversity can also be strengthened by the real-time small-scale fading-based flexible technologies, such as the real-time antenna movement-based technology \cite{10906511}. \textbf{\emph{2) Ability to reconfigure wireless channel conditions}}: Relying on flexible deployment and geometry characteristics, the wireless channel condition can be consequently reconfigured by the flexible MIMO technology, enhancing favorable wireless channel conditions for the transmission.
 The conditions can be optimized at different granularity, from the deployment phase to the small-scale fading level.

-In this paper, we investigate a novel concept: flexible MIMO technology to empower future wireless communication networks.
-The major contributions are summarized as follows. \begin{itemize} \item We classify and introduce twelve different flexible MIMO technologies, organized into three categories: flexible deployment characteristics based on, flexible geometry characteristics based on, and flexible real-time modifications based on.
-Then, we introduce the fundamentals of these technologies and summarize promising research clues. \item To facilitate the flexible MIMO technology, three promising enablers are studied, including efficient CSI acquisition schemes, low-complexity beamforming design, and explainable artificial intelligence (AI)-enabled optimization design, where eight insightful sub-enabling technologies are introduced. \item In case studies, we study two promising flexible MIMO technologies, pre-optimized irregular arrays, and cell-free movable antennas.
-Then, we demonstrate the promising potential for flexible MIMO technologies to enhance the network capacity. \end{itemize}
+In this paper, we investigate a novel taxonomy framework: flexible MIMO technology to empower future wireless communication networks.
+The major contributions are summarized as follows. \begin{itemize} \item We classify and introduce twelve flexible MIMO technologies, organized into three categories: flexible deployment characteristics based on, flexible geometry characteristics based on, and flexible real-time modifications based on.
+Then, we introduce the fundamentals of these technologies and bring promising design motivations. \item To facilitate the flexible MIMO technology, three promising enablers are studied, including efficient CSI acquisition schemes, low-complexity beamforming design, and explainable artificial intelligence (AI)-enabled optimization design, where eight insightful sub-enabling technologies are introduced. \item In case studies, we study two promising flexible MIMO technologies, pre-optimized irregular arrays for high-speed railway networks, and cell-free movable antennas.
+Then, we demonstrate the promising potential for flexible MIMO technologies to enhance the network capacity.